lsuxrstudio/xrstudioguides/timecode-sync/README.md

 ##### `Step 19.`\|`BTS`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now to confirm sync in game type `~ stat fps` then press enter.
 You will see a framerate that is no longer 200 fps but very close to 30.
+And we have timecode to boot.
+Now are set to put a project up on the wall.

 ![confirm sync](images/syncTimecode.png)